 Commodities to be distributed to seniors

-Bimonthly distribution of free food items for low-income residents age 60 and older is scheduled to begin July 20.
+Bimonthly distribution of free food items to low-income residents age 60 and older is scheduled to begin Sept.
+21.

 Commodities from the U.S. Department of Agriculture will be distributed by community first come, first served at these locations and times: